One of the most common retirement questions I get asked is: Roth IRA or 401(k)?

 Will my income increase between now and retirement?
-If the answer is yes, you’ll likely be in a higher tax bracket when you retire, which favors the Roth.
-If you’re near your peak, you’ll probably be in the same bracket or lower, which favors the 401(k).
+If the answer is yes, you’ll likely be in a higher tax bracket when you retire, which favors the Roth IRA.
+If you’re near your peak earning years, you’ll probably be in the same bracket or lower, which favors the 401(k).

 Will I be working in my retirement years?
-If the answer is yes, you have a much higher chance of at least being in the same tax bracket you are now.
+If the answer is yes, you have a much higher chance of at least being in the same tax bracket you’re in now.

 Will the political landscape shift towards higher tax rates?
 This one, honestly, is complete guesswork.
 If I had to guess, I would speculate that tax rates will go up in the future.
-If that’s the case, you might want to lean towards a Roth IRA since your future distributions will be tax-free.
+If that’s the case, you might want to lean towards a Roth IRA since your future distributions will be tax-free, no matter what happens with the tax code.
 If you expect to pay a lower tax rate in the future, however, a 401(k) funded with pre-tax money might be a better bet since you won’t be taxed on that money until you retire and begin taking distributions.

-Best Strategies for Maximizing your 401(k) or Roth Contributions
+Best Strategies for Maximizing Your 401(k) or Roth IRA Contributions

 Contributing to at least one type of retirement account faithfully is crucial if you ever hope to retire.
 In most cases, Social Security funds will not be enough to sustain you, and your cash savings probably won’t have the opportunity to grow the way they would if you had invested that money all along.